olivere/elastic/README.md

 ## Usage

 The first thing you do is to create a Client.
-The client takes a http.Client and (optionally) a list of URLs to the Elasticsearch servers as arguments.
+The client connects to Elasticsearch on http://127.0.0.1:9200 by default.
-If the list of URLs is empty, http://localhost:9200 is used by default.

 You typically create one client for your app.
 Here's a complete example.

 ```go